particle-iot/docs/src/content/support/particle-devices-faq/i2c-faq.md

 ## Multiplexer: TCA9548A

-Once you have all of these I2C devices, what happens if you have address conflicts, or need to run busses at different voltages?
+Once you have all of these I2C devices, what happens if you have address conflicts, or need to run buses at different voltages?
 One easy solution is to add a TCA9548A.

 [Adafruit](https://www.adafruit.com/products/2717) has the surface mount chip soldered on a handy breakout board.